coronalabs/corona-docs/markdown/guide/programming/03/index.markdown

 ## Game Loop

-Many games include some type of __game&nbsp;loop__ to handle the updating of information, checking/updating the state of game objects, etc. Although it's entirely possible to build a game in Corona without ever implementing a game loop, we'll use one here to illustrate the concept.
+Many games include some type of __game&nbsp;loop__ to handle the updating of information, checking/updating the state of game objects, etc. Although it's entirely possible to build a game in CORONA_CORE_PRODUCT without ever implementing a game loop, we'll use one here to illustrate the concept.

 A game loop function is usually short &mdash; instead of containing a large amount of code itself, it typically calls other functions to handle specific repetitive functionality.
 Our game loop will be used to create new asteroids and clean up "dead" asteroids.